Benjamin Moore Manchester Tan – a great neutral paint color to consider this year.

 So, not only am I happy to discuss this great looking beige paint color, but this post is also a swan song to this condo which served us so well for many years!

 Living Room / Family room painted in Manchester Tan.

 Since we painted SO many walls with Manchester Tan here, I figured a full post on this color would be a great idea!

-Manchester Tan is a warm, beige color.
+Manchester Tan is a warm, beige with a great depth of color.

 In the interior design world this is considered to be a neutral paint color.